 Partnering with a payments partner that minimises abandoned transactions and their associated costs is critical.
 Some of the criteria gaming partners should consider include:

 - Does the payments company connect me to local acquiring and enable smart routing to maximise acceptance rates?

 - Does the payments company prevent mass declines of legitimate transactions and limit false positives through industry and regional expertise in risk management?

 - If a legitimate transaction is declined due to human error or oversight e.g. a card used for a recurring transaction expires, does the payments company have capabilities in place to recover the transaction?

 Directly challenging fraud

 Another practice gaming businesses should be aware of is carding, where a fraudsters steals credit card information and test its usability by making one or a number of small transactions at a relatively unsecure platform, before moving on to making more substantial transactions elsewhere.
-In-game purchases have been a traditional target of this type of fraud.
+In-game purchases have been a traditional target of these types of fraud.

 Offering frictionless gameplay via in-app purchases and subscriptions without compromising the safety of the platform or players must be a priority.
 A risk management platform with real-time, highly configurable, fraud detection and scoring engine capabilities is the optimal solution to maximise protection.

 Integrating more payment methods at scale